appsquickly/frankencover.it/README.md

 curl -SSL https://frankencover.it/with > FrankenCover && chmod +x FrankenCover
 ```

+# Swift Code Coverage

+At the present time Swift Code coverage because the compiler currently ignores instructions to instrument the codebase.
+Please vote for this OpenRadar issue.

 # Like this project?

 frankencover.it is a non-profit, community driven project.
 We only ask that if you've found it useful to star us on Github or send a tweet mentioning us (<a href="https://twitter.com/appsquickly">@appsquickly</a>). frankencover.it is sponsored and lead by <a href="http://appsquick.ly">appsquick.ly</a>, with contributions from around the world.